-Rental scenarios that are not eligible for the safe harbor include IRC Section 280A (personal use of a dwelling including vacation homes) and triple net leases (tenant pays taxes, fees, insurance and maintenance).
+Rental scenarios that are not eligible for the safe harbor include IRC Sec.
+280A (personal use of a dwelling including vacation homes) and triple net leases (tenant pays taxes, fees, insurance and maintenance).

 - Key takeaway: This safe harbor gives taxpayers much needed clarity in determining which rental activities qualify and which ones don’t qualify for the QBI deduction.